kovidgoyal/rapydscript-ng/README.md

 1. RapydScript now supports generators (yield keyword).
 Currently it outputs ES 6 only code, but it is on my TODO list to convert that into an ES 5 polyfill either using regenerator or hand-writing the code.

+1. Add an ES 6 output mode ```--js-version 6``` that outputs ES 6 only code.
+   This code is cleaner and faster by making use of some ES 6 facilities.
+   Mainly for iterators and generators.

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically